hamzahik/wakanda-paas-doc/docs/application_dashboard.rst

 Dashboard
 =========

 The main view of the console gives you access to the list of your own and shared applications.

-Each column in the list describes the region the application is created in as well as the offer type and the owner if the application is not yours. it also includes quick action buttons to preview the app, delete it or get its detailed view.
+Each row in the list describes the region the application is created in as well as the offer type and the owner if the application is not yours. it also includes quick action buttons to preview the app, delete it or get its detailed view.

 .. image:: images/26_application_list.png
 	:align: center